Breathing Problems Solved

 (Article abstracts related to these medical research findings are also provided below.)

-Dr. Buteyko with a child; Devastating effects of mouth breathing in children, babies, toddlers, and infants; its causes, effects, treatment, and prevention
+Dr. Buteyko with a child; Devastating effects of mouth respiration in kids, babies, toddlers, and infants; its causes, effects, treatment, and prevention

-Typical clinical manifestations in children, toddles, and infants, who are mouth breathers
+Typical clinical manifestations in children, toddlers, and infants, who are mouth breathers

 - Sleeping with mouth open